Mick Thomson: Career

 Thomson joined Slipknot in the summer of 1996, replacing Craig Jones on guitar after he became the band's full-time sampler.
 The first Slipknot album on which Thomson performed was the 1999 self-titled debut.
 Speaking about the process of recording the album, he recalled in an interview for Revolver magazine that "It was a nightmarish hell to do that fucking record", primarily due to the group's lack of money, poor quality of food, and other band members' bad habits.

 Upon joining the band, Thomson wore a hockey mask which he bought from a store, compared by author Joel McIver to that worn by Hannibal Lecter in the film The Silence of the Lambs.
 The guitarist's mask would remain much the same throughout his career, with only minor changes made for each album cycle, which he claimed was because he "pretty much nailed it ... for being able to get across how I am".
 Speaking in 2008, Thomson played down the amount of consideration which went into the mask's design and meaning, proclaiming that "I had my original latex hockey mask way back and then my leather one and I was using those designs and it morphed into what it is now.
 There isn't something crazy creative about it."
 Thomson also chose #7 in the band, claiming that it was his "lucky number".

 Outside of Slipknot, Thomson has collaborated with several other bands.
-Along with bandmate Paul Gray, he appeared on a Death tribute album organised by James Murphy.
+Along with bandmate Paul Gray, he was expected to appear on a Death tribute album organized by James Murphy.
 In 2007, he performed the second guitar solo on Malevolent Creation's "Deliver My Enemy", released on Doomsday X. Speaking about his appearance on the song, which was engineered in part by Slipknot DJ Sid Wilson, Thomson claimed that he was "proud beyond words to have been asked to be part of this recording".
 In 2011, he performed guest lead guitar on Necrophagia's album Deathtrip 69.
 Thomson is also featured in the music video for "No Pity on the Ants" by thrash metal band Lupara, directed by Frankie Nasso and released in 2007.